jdedwards3/devextent/content/posts/jamstack-blog-serverless-comment-system.md

 response header and return an
 [HTTP 200 OK](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200)
 success status response code with a success message.
+Next we will npm install the npm packages needed for the functions code.

+## npm install

-Next we will npm install the npm packages needed for the functions code. ## npm Install We are going to want to use the following npm packages within the code of the serverless function we are creating:
+We are going to want to use the following npm packages within the code of the serverless function we are creating:

 - [uuid](https://www.npmjs.com/package/uuid)
 - [simple-git](https://www.npmjs.com/package/simple-git)